 For a good Palm Jumeirah guide, PalmJumeirahGuides.com is a site with promise.

 The Shoreline.
 The main apartment blocks you see as you drive onto the Palm, and probably the most underrated.
 Living in the Shoreline gives you access to a wide stretch of beach - well over 1km long, whether you live on the left or right (garden facing) side of the road.
 The development includes a number of gyms on the right side, and residents can use any of them.
 There are swimming pools running along the shoreline beach.
 The left hand side of the development is considerably better value than the right.
-The same F Type (the largest 2-bed apartment) will cost 2.2 to 2.4 million AED on the garden facing side of the Shoreline, and 3.2 million AED on the sea facing.
-That is, you pay 1 million plus AED for a (pretty special) view of the sea.
+The same F Type (the largest 2-bed apartment) will cost approximately 2 million AED on the garden facing side of the Shoreline, and 2.5 plus million AED on the sea facing.
+That is, you pay ).5 million plus AED for a (pretty special) view of the sea.
 Rents reflect the differential.
-Note: With the Palm Mall coming, and resolution on the cards for the Golden Mile, values on the left hand side could catch up.
 Shoreline apartments are relatively large for new Dubai.
 The F type is above 2000 square meters.

 Golden Mile Apartments.
 Built later and said to have a better finish than the Shoreline, Golden Mile apartments are however smaller, and do not have access to the beach.
 Moreover, their unique selling point - the Golden Mile of shops, cafes and restaurants is a little limited and far from full.
 Some apartments had a great view of the JBR, Marina area.
 Not any more with construction beach side.
 Approximately the same rent and price as the Shoreline.

 Marina Residences.
 Very good finish.
 Many have great views over the Marina and onto the fronds.
 No beach access, and, oddly, no direct access to the marina itself.
-However, there are tunnels that will lead directly from the Marina apartments to the Palm Mall when it is finished (if Nakheel follows through on that promise).
+However, there are tunnels that lead directly from the Marina apartments to the Palm Mall.
 Apartments are again smaller than similarly priced Shoreline apartments.
 Swimming pool and gym between each two buildings.

 Tiara/Oceana.
 The most resort like apartments on the main trunk, and were the most expensive by a margin , save perhaps V or Five or whatever it is called this week.
 Great outdoor area with a large swimming pool and bar/restaurant.
 Oceana has the West 14 restaurant, one of the best steakhouses in the city.
 Oceana is also said to have better views than Tiara (although both are pretty stunning), and is more popular.
-The price of a 1-bed in Oceans is around 180,000 AED per year to rent (compared to 100-120,000 in the Shoreline).
-Note, the new Club Vista Mara is being built directly in front of the building facing the shoreline...
+Note, Club Vista Mara has been built directly in front of the building facing the shoreline...
 For floors 1-3 there go the views...
-How does Nakheel get away with it?

 Five.
 Currently (it never lasts long) the fanciest place to live - on the trunk and will be until its neighbour, The One, opens next door some time in 2020.